-Both CTL and ITL files have CallManager-ECDSA present.
+Both Certificate Trust List (CTL) and Identify Trust List (ITL) files have CallManager-ECDSA present.

 The CallManager-ECDSA certificate have the Function of CCM+TFTP in both the ITL and CTL file.

-You can use show ctl or show itl commands to view this information as shown in the image:
+You can use the show ctl or show itl command to view this information as shown in this image:

-You can use utils ctl update to generate CTL file.
+You can use the utils ctl update command to generate the CTL file.

 The existing Key Size (bits) option has been changed to RSA Key Size (bits).